spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

 After the cluster is configured to use the proxy server, you can proceed to configure the applications inside the cluster to use the proxy server.
-You can do this by applying the `spectrocloud.com/connection: proxy` label to the specific job, deployment, or daemon set to instruct application to use the proxy settings of the cluster.
+You can do this by applying the `spectrocloud.com/connection: proxy` label to the specific job, deployment, or daemon set to instruct an application to use the proxy settings of the cluster.

 ## Prerequisites

-- An active cluster in Palette.

 - An active proxy server reachable by your cluster.